Pandemic not slowing down SoCal ski season | NewsChannel 3-12

 “Since they can work on their own school schedule now, we figured it’s a good time to get out here and hit the slopes,” she said.

-After the coronavirus cut ski season short in 2020, it’s all about providing people with an outdoor activity in 2021.
+After the coronavirus cut ski season short in 2020, it has become all about providing people with a safe outdoor activity in 2021.

 “This year we are trying to keep our doors open,” Mountain High spokesperson John McColy said.
 “There’s so many things that you can’t do, so we’re happy to provide something that people can do.”